evanm4183/front-end-capstone/README.md

 ## Purpose

-The purpose of this app is to provide a platform for Sudoku enthusiasts to create and share puzzles with other Sudoku enthusiasts.
+The goal of this website is to provide a platform for Sudoku enthusiasts to create and share puzzles with other Sudoku enthusiasts.

 ## Features